Paiiimannnoitla/General-Affairs-Page-Construction/remake/log.md

 		-- finished
 	# Changed
 	1. Rewrite memBuild function by new Render function -- finished
+	2. Cntralize the un-select process to unedit buttons -- finished
 	# Fixed
 	1. Fix the bug that uxSave cannot trigger unedit event